ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Appendix

 \subsection{Ego-feature alignment}

 To measure the effectiveness of our knowledge distillation objective, we evaluate how well our learned features discriminate between features that share the same view but different action (same-view negative), features that share the same action from the most occluded viewpoint (cross-view negative), and the synchronized ego-view feature -- on the test set.
 We report our results with both EgoVLPv2 features and our learned features in Table~\ref{tab:ego_sim}.
-'Avg Neg Cosine' reports cosine similarity between source-view feature and the negative features (cross-view negative, same-view negative), and 'InfoNCE loss' computes cosine similarity with the ego-view feature \textit{relative} to all other negative/positive features (see Sec.~\ref{sec:k_dist} for our modified InfoNCE metric).
-We report metrics for source views from the best-exo (B), median-ranked exo (M), and worst-exo view (W).
+'Avg neg cos sim' reports cosine similarity between source-view feature and the negative features (cross-view negative, same-view negative), and 'InfoNCE loss' computes cosine similarity with the ego-view feature \textit{relative} to all other negative/positive features (see Sec.~\ref{sec:k_dist} for our modified InfoNCE metric).
+We report results stratified by view difficulty (easy view (E), moderate view (M), and difficult view (D)).

 We observe significant reduction in InfoNCE loss from EgoVLPv2 features to our learned features on the test set videos, indicating that our model successfully learns temporally discriminative, action-centric features that are not only closely aligned with the visually rich ego-view feature, but distinct from superficially similar features that come from 1) the same view and 2) the same (synchronous) action, but a severely occluded viewpoint.